How To Write A Press Release

 Use the inverted pyramid format

 Put the most important information at the beginning.
-This will not only grab the reader’s attention, but will also be a benefit in the search engine results.
+This will grab the reader’s attention, and benefit you in the search engine results.

 Provide contact information